-- If you do not have your privilege card out and visible you will not be allowed to use your electronic device. - No electronic devices during class time even if you leave the room. - Electronic device must be turned in at the beginning of class time (instructors will have designated places for them to be put). - You can only use your electronic device if you have your privilege card (no card, no phone) during passing time and your lunch period.
+- No electronic devices during class time even if you leave the room. - Electronic device must be turned in at the beginning of class time (instructors will have designated places for them to be put). - If you are caught using your electronic device at prohibited times, it will get taken away and turned into the office for the remainder of the day. - First time phone is taken, it is turned into the office and you can get it at the end of the day.

-- If you are caught using your electronic device without a privilege card, it will get taken away and turned into the office for the remainder of the day. - o First time phone is taken, it is turned into the office and you can get it at the end of the day. - Second time it is turned into the office, your parent/guardian will have to come to the school to pick it up. - Third time it is turned into office, your parent/guardian will have to come to the school to pick it up.
+- Second time it is turned into the office, your parent/guardian will have to come to the school to pick it up. - Third time it is turned into office, your parent/guardian will have to come to the school to pick it up.
 Then for the remainder of that trimester you will have to turn it in at the beginning of each day to the office, and you can pick it up when you leave school.